Passive solar can plays a powerful role in good design. Ignoring natural light is a tragic—and rookie—mistake for Southern California beach homes.

 An expert designer can guide the flow of natural light and passive solar energy through your home in a way that enhances your living experience and ensures that you never have to use lamps during the day.

-Using Glass In Design
+Passive Solar Tip: Use Glass In Your Design

 Glass transmits up to 80-percent of natural light, but it can also be used to absorb or refract light.
 It’s a highly-versatile material, both eco-friendly and effective at blocking sound.
 Textured or sandblasted glass will let light through, while preventing glare and maintaining privacy.